samuellihn/obsidian-freeview/public/World War II.md

 Still, racial segregation among the military between whites and blacks

 **Japanese-American internment**
-\>100K people percieved as a threat to national security Evacuation was constitutional, percieved as wartime necessity Racial element
+\>100K people perceived as a threat to national security Evacuation was constitutional, perceived as wartime necessity Racial element

 Many Jewish were denied entry into the US seeking political asylum